DeterminateSystems/nuenv/README.md

 cow-says-hello> > out output written to /nix/store/6gfxzzh342l0i38gswdc87pvg9n344bj-cow-says-hello
 ```

-This derivation does something very straightforward: it provides a message to [ponsay] and saves the result in a text file called `hello.txt` under the `share` directory.
+This derivation does something very straightforward: it provides a message to [ponythink] and saves the result in a text file called `happy-thought.txt` under the `share` directory.

 ```shell
 cat ./result/share/hello.txt